Introduction

 C11H24: 3.24% ± 0.09%

-Perfect classification for molecules up to C₆H₁₄, and remarkably low error rates even for complex molecules like C₁₁H₂₄.
-This is a dramatic improvement over clustering, where 97% of C₁₁H₂₄ isomers had misclassified conformations.
+Perfect classification for molecules up to C₆H₁₄, with remarkably low error rates even for complex molecules like C₁₁H₂₄.
+This dramatically improves over clustering, where 97% of C₁₁H₂₄ isomers had misclassified conformations.

 Key insights:

-• PCA slightly outperforms top-10 eigenvalues for larger molecules, suggesting it captures more meaningful structural variance
+- PCA slightly outperforms top-10 eigenvalues for larger molecules, capturing more structural variance

-This suggests that the discriminative information concentrates in the largest eigenvalues, validating our PCA findings from Part One.
+This confirms that discriminative information concentrates in the largest eigenvalues, validating our PCA findings from Part One.

 Testing k-NN with different neighbor counts (k=1, 3, 5) reveals a counterintuitive pattern: